Meet Our Georgia Reads Coach

 Georgia Reads recognizes that communities that unify and empower partners are positioned to make significant improvements in literacy.
 Our mission is to unify and empower the fragmented literacy ecosystem from Savannah to Columbus, Rome to Augusta, Valdosta to Athens, and every community in between.
 Georgia Reads Communities will be the shining stars in changing the trajectory of literacy in our state.

-Ten community partnerships were awarded $25,000 and recognized as Georgia Reads Communities on February 25, 2025.
+Ten new community partnerships were awarded $20,000 and recognized as Georgia Reads Communities on March 03, 2026.
 Learn these communities’ best practices and join this coveted group of inaugural partnerships in making your community a shining example of literacy improvements.

 It’s a new dawn – let’s turn the page to a brighter future!